By Lisa Johnston

 Dish CEO Joe Clayton said the new Hopper will hit the market later in the month.

-The DVR/tuner will have all of the features of the previous version – including Primetime Anytime and the controversial commercial skipping Auto Hop function – plus more power and new features designed to expand the use of a Dish subscription both in the home and on the road.
+The new Hopper will have all of the features of the previous version – including Primetime Anytime and the divisive commercial-skipping Auto Hop function – plus more power and new features designed to expand the use of a Dish subscription both in the home and on the road.

 The latest Hopper is designed, in part, to let Dish subscribers view recordings on the living DVR on their mobile devices anywhere in the world.